• QAGOMA What's on page banner

 From 1 November, Queensland will be the first state in Australia to accept glass wine and pure spirit bottles for 10-cent refunds in its container refund scheme – Containers for Change.

-“Our decision to include glass wine and pure spirit bottles followed an extensive consultation period, during which more than 6,600 Queenslanders shared their thoughts about including additional containers in the refund program,” said Queensland Government Environment Minister Leanne Linard.
+“Our decision to include glass wine and pure spirit bottles followed an extensive consultation period.
+In this, more than 6,600 Queenslanders shared their thoughts about including additional containers in the refund program,” said Queensland Government Environment Minister Leanne Linard.

-“With glass wine and pure spirit bottles eligible for refunds from 1 November, Queenslanders now have even more reasons to become change makers and share in the environmental and economic benefits of the Containers for Change scheme,” said Container Exchange CEO Natalie Roach.
+“With glass wine and pure spirit bottles eligible for refunds from 1 November, Queenslanders now have even more reasons to become change makers.
+And they can share in the environmental and economic benefits of the Containers for Change scheme,” said Container Exchange CEO Natalie Roach.

 Since the Containers for Change container refund scheme began on 1 November, 2018:

-• More than $710 million has been returned to Queenslanders, including almost $11 million which has been paid to charities and community groups.
+- Over $710 million has been returned to Queenslanders, including almost $11 million, which has been paid to charities and community groups.

 From Wednesday, 1 November Queenslanders will get 10 cents for every glass wine and spirit bottle, from 150 millilitres to 3 litres.

-More than 360 container refund points are across the state, including as far and wide as Badu Island in the Torres Strait and Birdsville in the state’s far west.
-You can find your closest refund centre at the Container for Change website.
+More than 360 container refund points are across the state.
+Including as far and wide as Badu Island in the Torres Strait and Birdsville in the state’s far west.
+You can find your closest refund centre on the Container for Change website.

 Related Stories